besarismaili/Stable-Diffusion-for-NUKE/README.md

 # **StableDiffusion - Generating AI Images with Stable Diffusion API**

-StableDiffusion for Nuke is a simple Nuke plugin that allows you to generate AI images using the stable diffusion API.
-This plugin is easy to use and can be integrated into your Nuke workflow seamlessly.
+StableDiffusion for Nuke is a simple Nuke script that allows you to generate AI images using the stable diffusion API.
+This script is easy to use and can be integrated into your Nuke workflow seamlessly.

 ## **Getting Started**

-### **Installing Python and Requests Module**
+### **Installing Python and Necessary Modules**

 1. Visit the official Python website and download the latest version of Python: **[https://www.python.org/downloads/](https://www.python.org/downloads/)**
 2. Run the Python installer and follow the installation wizard to install Python on your system.
 Remember to select the option to add Python to your system PATH during installation.
 3. Open a command prompt or terminal and install the Requests module with the following command: **`pip install requests`**
 4. Wait for the installation to complete.
+5. To be able to use the Animation SDK we need to install the **`pip install stability_sdk`**
+6. Wait for the installation to complete.

 ### **Adding the Python Path to init.py file**